Universal Login Page Customization

 Custom Content and Data Capture (Partials)

-You can upload custom HTML and JS code, called Partials, to be displayed in specific sections of the New Universal Login widget.
+It is possible to upload custom HTML and JS code, called Partials, to be displayed in specific sections of the Universal Login widget.
 Partials can only be updated via the Partials API.

-You can use partials to do things like add a “terms and conditions” checkbox that must be checked before the user can complete signup.
+Partials can be used to do things like add a terms and conditions checkbox that must be checked before the user can complete signup.
 Partials support client side validation (through Javascript directly on the page) and client side validation (through actions).

 Review the documentation for Customizing Signup and Login Prompts.